carpentries-incubator/workflows-nextflow/episodes/13-workflow_checkpoint_caching.md

 If you want to clean the temporary files for multiple runs you can use the options, `-before`, `-after` or `-but` before the run name.

-For example, the command below would remove all the temporary files and log entries for runs before the run `gigantic_minsky` in the  Nextflow lg history.
+For example, the command below would remove all the temporary files and log entries for runs before the run `gigantic_minsky`.

 ~~~
 $ nextflow clean -f -before gigantic_minsky